rainboxx/Paymill-REST/README.md

 # CONFIGURATION

 Each item factory inherits from [Paymill::REST::Base](http://search.cpan.org/perldoc?Paymill::REST::Base), which is holding all the configuration.
-The following options are available:
+The following options are available, pass them to `new`:

 - api\_key

     Defines your private API key which you get from PAYMILL.
+Should be set as `$Paymill::REST::PRIVATE_KEY` as seen in the synopsis above instead of passing it to the constructor.

 - proxy

     An [URI](http://search.cpan.org/perldoc?URI) or URI string which is passed to [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent)'s `proxy` method for connecting to the PAYMILL API.

+- debug

+    Setting this to `1` results in debug messages printed to `STDOUT`.

 __Note:__ every other option you'll find in the code is only meant for development of this module and shouldn't be changed!